-Abstract Art takes us away from the literal into a more figurative world of shapes, colors and emotion.
+Abstract Art takes us away from the literal into a more figurative world of shapes, colors, and emotions.
 It evokes feelings unique to the viewer and causes us to contemplate as we search for deeper meaning.

 Abstraction allows man to see with his mind what he cannot see physically with his eyes….Abstract art enables the artist to perceive beyond the tangible, to extract the infinite out of the finite.
 It is the emancipation of the mind.
 It is an exploration into unknown areas.